 - Preheat oven to 400ºF.

-- Wilt the greens While the onions are cooking, heat oil in a large skillet over medium heat until hot but not smoking.
-Add greens and 2 tablespoons water.
+- Wilt the greens: While the onions are cooking, heat oil (2 tablespoons) in a large skillet over medium heat until hot but not smoking.
+Add the greens and 2 tablespoons of water.
 Cover and cook, stirring occasionally, until wilted, about 3 minutes.
 Remove from heat.
 Season to taste with salt and fresh ground pepper.

-- Assemble the dish In a large bowl toss spaetzle with wilted greens, caramelized onions and grated cheese.
+- Assemble and bake: In a large bowl toss spaetzle with wilted greens, caramelized onions and grated cheese.
 Season generously with salt and fresh ground pepper, to taste.
 Pour the whole mixture into a lightly oiled 9 x 13 inch casserole.
 Bake in the oven for 20-25 minutes, until heated through and cheese is melted.